hasannoureddine351/911-SQL/project/DESIGN.md

 - Materialized Views: Consider creating materialized views, particularly for frequently queried data and aggregations.

 ## Queries
-Retrieve all calls with their details.
+Retrieve all calls with their details.<br>
-Count the number of calls for each reason.
+Count the number of calls for each reason.<br>
-Find the most common reasons for calls
+Find the most common reasons for calls<br>
-Retrieve calls within a specific time range.
+Retrieve calls within a specific time range.<br>
-Get unique townships (twp) and the number of calls in each.
+Get unique townships (twp) and the number of calls in each.<br>